Coreoz/PPT-Templates/README.md

 This project is mainly based on [POI XSLF](https://poi.apache.org/slideshow/xslf-cookbook.html).

 Templates are directly created in PowerPoint using a variable system.
+Templates must use the MS Office Open XML format, that means the file extension should be `.pptx`.

 Getting started
 ---------------